MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 The language detection function evaluates text input, and for each column, returns the language name and ISO identifier.
 This function is useful for data columns that collect arbitrary text, where language is unknown.
 The function expects data in text format as input.

 Text Analytics recognizes up to 120 languages.
-For more information, see [supported languages](/azure/cognitive-services/text-analytics/text-analytics-supported-languages).
+For more information, see [What is language detection in Azure Cognitive Service for Language](/azure/cognitive-services/text-analytics/text-analytics-supported-languages).

 #### **Extract Key Phrases**